Hizaguru/FastCVEDashboard/README.md

 ### Steps to Run the Project

-#### 1. Clone the FastCVE database
+#### 1. Clone the FastCVE project and configure the project with the instructions in README.md file.

 ```bash
 git clone https://github.com/binareio/FastCVE.git
 ```

-Configure the project with the instructions of README.MD

 ### 2. Run Grafana

-Ensure that both FastCVE and Grafana containers are running in the same Docker network.
-You can achieve this by specifying the network in the Docker run command:
+Ensure that both FastCVE and Grafana containers are running in the same Docker network, so it's easier to configure the grafana dashboard to fastcve backend.

 ```bash
 docker run -d --name=grafana -p 3000:3000 grafana/grafana